jaypeasee/national-parkfinder/README.md

 ## Demo

 This project was a final contestant at the Turing School of Software and Design's Demo Competition.
-The presentation video for it can be found [here](https://www.youtube.com/watch?v=DYZMqm7vZA0).
+See the presentation video for it below.

 [![demo comp presentation](https://imgur.com/a/8oVWpcU)](https://www.youtube.com/watch?v=DYZMqm7vZA0)